thomasboyt/elise/README.md

 These probably won't happen before I start investigating native wrappers (as described below), but I've tried to keep them in mind while building Elise:

+* Conditional triggers
+  * Fill mode (may need a 7th button...)
 * Live recording
 * Song mode
+* Removing various limitations (multiple parameter pages, multiple LFOs, more than 64 steps per sequence)
+* Sequencer improvements:
+  * Set steps-per-bar (configured per-track so you can do polyrhythms)
+  * Step resolution on a bar (e.g. 8th note steps, 32nd steps)
+  * ...there should be some way to do triplets that isn't manual offset/microtiming

 ### Future plans